 We are working on the SILC office lease which expires on January 31.
 Will Miller has been working with Brad Rice helping as a negotiator for moving or to obtain a better rate.
 Offices were toured for consideration at the Governor Morehead School.

 One important issue is committee meeting attendance.
 There are some folks who are not attending or corresponding.
-This is important for all committee members to attend these meetings.
+It is important for all committee members to attend these meetings.
 If you are unable to attend, please have the courtesy to let your committee chairs know why.
 Your appointment and oath covers this as part of your job on the council.
 Attendance will be tracked.
 These meetings are posted on the website.
 For new members Kay as chair will be contacting you regarding committee assignments.

 Chairs should request RSVP, attendance should be recording and all should be reminded of meetings.